arjunmehta/samkhya/README.md

 Refer to the API to see details on interfacing with the connection and its events.

-### Exposed Methods
+### Exposures
 In the same way routes are exposed interfaces to http clients, samsaara can `expose` methods to connections.
 This simple action allow you to seamlessly work between client and server, pass arguments between them, and program as if each were native, local* objects.

-Refer to the API to see details on using exposed methods to interact with connections.
+Refer to the API to see details on using exposed methods (exposures) to interact with connections.

 *(uhmmm we're trying anyway)